McGovern Medical School

 The John P. and Kathrine G. McGovern Medical School, located in the Texas Medical Center in Houston, Texas, is the graduate medical school associated with the University of Texas Health Science Center at Houston (UTHealth Houston).
 Established by the Texas Legislature in 1969 as the University of Texas Medical School at Houston, the McGovern Medical School enrolled its first class of 19 students in 1970.
 Today, the school annually enrolls a class size of 240 students, making it the seventh-largest medical school in the United States.

 History

 In 1968, the University of Texas Board of Regents signed an affiliation agreement with Hermann Hospital for the hospital to become the primary teaching facility for the proposed University of Texas Medical School at Houston.
 In 1969, the University of Texas Medical School at Houston was simultaneously authorized with the Texas Tech University School of Medicine by the Texas Legislature to address the projected state and national shortages of physicians.

+In 1970, Cheves McCord Smythe, MD was appointed the first dean of the medical school.
+The following year, construction of the John H. Freeman Building begins.
 In 1972, the school joined the newly formed University of Texas Health Science Center at Houston.